The Opioid Settlement (and what it means to you)

 An opioid settlement is coming.
 How much money is in it for you?
 If you have suffered, it is a fair question.
 But this is a different kind of opioid settlement.

-Thousands of counties, townships and local jurisdictions from across the country are currently suing a group of pharmaceutical companies that manufacture and sell prescription opioid painkillers.
+Thousands of counties, townships, and local jurisdictions across the country are currently suing pharmaceutical companies that manufacture and sell prescription opioid painkillers.
 The local jurisdictions are seeking money to reimburse them for the billions of dollars they have been forced to spend in response to the opioid abuse epidemic.
-After months of little or no movement in this matter, reports came out last week suggesting that a global settlement proposal may finally be in the works.
+After months of little or no movement in this matter, reports suggested that a global settlement proposal may finally be in the works.

 The Scope of the Opioid Settlement

-This opioid lawsuit involving thousands of local jurisdictions is just one of the countless other opioid-related lawsuits that have been filed throughout the U.S. There are currently over 1,800 lawsuits currently pending in the federal court system that are directly related to the opioid epidemic.
+This opioid lawsuit involving thousands of local jurisdictions is just one of the countless other opioid-related lawsuits filed throughout the U.S. There are currently over 1,800 lawsuits in the federal court system that are directly related to the opioid epidemic.
 Drug manufacturers such as Purdue and Johnson & Johnson continue to deny any responsibility for the death and human destruction that abuse of their pain medications has caused.

 The announcement of the settlement proposal by attorneys for the local jurisdictions did not include details about the total amount of the compensation package or similar details.
 The 24,500 local governments covered by the settlement plan must now review the proposal and vote on whether to approve it.
 If 75% of the jurisdictions vote in favor of the plan (my guess is the manufacturers would settle a lower percentage if it comes to it), it will be submitted to the Court for further consideration and proceedings.
-Any local jurisdiction that is not satisfied with the final deal can opt out.
+Any local jurisdiction unsatisfied with the final deal can opt-out.
 If approved, the settlement proposal would distribute compensation to the participating jurisdictions based on the following criteria:

 • Total number of diagnosed cases of opioid addiction in the jurisdiction;